Unpacking the Narrative of how Russia is going to change the global monetary system.

 Everyone can see that the price of lawn-mowing service is not 16 ice cream sandwiches.
 The ice cream sandwich has not suddenly taken on any monetary characteristics.
 It is not a new unit of account.
 It is not a threat to dollar hegemony.
 The ice cream sandwich is not really how the bargain was offered, and certainly not how it was accepted.

 Quite the opposite.
-The value of the service offered by the kid is determined in the prevailing market for labor.
+The value of the service offered by the kid is determined by the prevailing market for labor.
 It's $8.
 Yes, dollars.
-The parties simply agreed on remittance of something else—something worth $8.
+The parties simply agreed on the remittance of something else—something worth $8.

-Russia’s oil is worth a number of dollars a barrel.
+Russia’s oil is worth several dollars a barrel.
 This number is determined in global markets, which use the dollar in their economic calculations.
 And, as we saw, oil from Russia, is discounted around 30% from this.
 The discount too is determined by an economic calculation in dollars.